2025 Women's EuroHockey Championship II

-The 2025 Women's EuroHockey Championship II will be the eleventh edition of the Women's EuroHockey Championship II, the second level of the women's European field hockey championships organized by the European Hockey Federation.
+The 2025 Women's EuroHockey Championship II was the eleventh edition of the Women's EuroHockey Championship II, the second level of the women's European field hockey championships organized by the European Hockey Federation.

-It will be held from 27 July to 2 August 2025 in Gniezno, Poland.

-The finalists will qualify directly for the 2027 Women's EuroHockey Championship in London, England.

-The top four teams will qualify for the 2026 World Cup Qualifiers.
+It was held from 27 July to 2 August 2025 in Gniezno, Poland.
+The finalists qualified directly for the 2027 Women's EuroHockey Championship in London, England.
+The top four teams qualified for the 2026 World Cup Qualifiers.

+Italy won their second EuroHockey Championship II title by defeating Wales 2–1 in the final.
+Austria won the bronze medal by defeating Switzerland 2–0 in a shoot-out after the third place match finished 1–1.

 Qualification

 The eight teams qualified based on their performance in the 2025 Women's EuroHockey Championship Qualifiers, with the runners-up, third, fourth and fifth-placed teams qualifying for the Championship II.
 Ukraine withdrew and Turkey was asked to take over the place but declined.
 The second highest-ranked team in the qualifiers Croatia accepted the invitation.